-Whatever your child’s interests, strengths and needs are, it’s important to find a camp that’s a good match.
+Whatever your child’s interests, strengths, and needs are, if you’re able to send your child to camp, it’s important to find one that’s a good match.
 The American Camp Association’s website lets you search for specific types of programs.
 That includes camps for kids with learning and thinking differences.
 Here are eight great options to consider.

 There are many camps that specialize in helping kids with learning and thinking differences.
 Most offer a mix of typical camp activities plus instruction in specific areas.
-Some camps focus on a single issue such as dyslexia.
-Other camps cover a range of issues.
-These may include learning differences as well as behavioral differences such as ADHD and Asperger’s syndrome.
+Some camps focus on a single challenge such as .
+Other camps cover a range of challenges.
+These may include learning differences as well as behavioral differences such as ADHD and .

-If your child has trouble making friends and fitting in, you might want to look into camps that specialize in social skills issues.
+If your child has trouble making friends and fitting in, you might want to look into camps that specialize in social skills challenges.
 These camps are usually geared toward kids with certain learning and thinking differences.
-That includes ADHD, nonverbal learning disabilities and language processing issues.
+That includes ADHD, , and language processing issues.
 Kids enjoy typical camp activities.
 But they also spend structured time working on social skills.

-Your child doesn’t have to go to a camp for kids with learning and thinking differences to feel accepted for his differences.
-In fact, some general camps make inclusion their particular focus.
+Your child doesn’t have to go to a camp for kids with learning and thinking differences to feel accepted.
+Some general camps make inclusion their particular focus.
 Many Quaker camps have a theme of tolerance and self-growth, for instance.
-And there are camps without religious ties that are known for celebrating diversity and differences.
+And there are camps without religious ties that are known for celebrating diversity and differences, too.

 Many kids with learning and thinking differences are used to getting help.
 But it can be a boost to their self-esteem to be able to give help.
 Service programs can build kids’ sense of self-worth and accomplishment in the “real world.”
 Plus, everybody is learning new skills at the same time.

 If you and your child are looking for a traditional day or sleepaway camp, you may want to find one that has small group sizes.
 A smaller environment may make it easier for your child to form friendships and stay focused.
-Plus, he may have more supervision.
+Plus, these camps may offer more supervision.

 Want to search for camps by location and specific features?
 The American Camp Association is a good resource.
 GreatSchools lists some helpful directories of camps for learning and thinking differences.
 You may also want to ask the camps some key questions such as whether the counselors have experience with kids who have learning and thinking differences.